Available with Standard or Advanced license.

 The files that allow you to use geodatabases on database servers (SQL Server Express) are part of ArcGIS clients.
 Install a newer version of ArcMap and upgrade each geodatabase on the database server.

-Follow these steps to upgrade a desktop geodatabase from ArcMap:
+Follow these steps to upgrade a desktop or workgroup geodatabase from ArcMap:

 - Start ArcMap and open the Catalog window, or start ArcCatalog.